LondonEAF/leaf-website/content/events/2022-03-01-intro-simon-clarke/index.md

 +++
-title = "An introduction to LEAF, with a talk from government official the Rt Hon Simon Clarke MP" description = "An introduction to LEAF, with a talk from government official the Rt Hon Simon Clarke MP" [extra] type = "LEAF Event" thumbnail = "events/2022-03-01-intro-simon-clarke/thumbnail.jpg"
+title = "An introduction to LEAF, with a talk from government official the Rt Hon Simon Clarke MP" [extra] type = "LEAF Event" thumbnail = "events/2022-03-01-intro-simon-clarke/thumbnail.jpg"